crate/crate/DEVELOP.rst

 Prerequisites
 =============

-Crate is developed in Java_, so a working Java_ installation is required.
+Crate Data is developed in Java_, so a working Java_ installation is required.
 The minimum supported JVM version is **1.7**.

 Submodules